Best smartwatches for battery life 2024

 Flashlight burns through battery quickly

-Our top pick doesn't actually have "Unlimited" battery life, especially if you use plenty of dual-band GPS or the built-in flashlight.
-But thanks to its efficient solar panel and low-res MIP display, the Garmin Instinct 2X Solar will offset all the notifications, continuous health tracking, and short GPS bursts if you spend a few hours outdoors every day.
+Our top pick doesn't have "Unlimited" battery life, mainly if you use plenty of dual-band GPS or the built-in flashlight.
+But thanks to its efficient solar panel and low-res MIP display, the Garmin Instinct 2X Solar will offset all the notifications, ongoing health tracking, and short GPS bursts if you spend a few hours outdoors every day.
 If not, you'll still have a strong 40-day baseline.

-I gave the Instinct 2X Solar a glowing review, not merely because its battery life was "head and shoulders above any other GPS watch I've ever tested," but because it has most of the same training tools as my favorite Forerunners like training load/readiness, HRV stress data, sleep analysis, and recovery time estimates.
-It's extremely useful for training, both during the day and at night (thanks to the flashlight).
+I gave the Instinct 2X Solar a glowing review not solely because its battery life was "head and shoulders above any other GPS watch I've ever tested" but also because it uses a comparable set of training tools as my favorite Forerunners, such as training load/readiness, HRV stress data, sleep analysis, and recovery time estimates.
+The flashlight makes it useful for both day and night training.

 Swipe to scroll horizontally